KabsMuuka/calculator/README.md

-A calculator writen with javascript as the main Language.Which is handling the logic and evaluations.
+A calculator writen in javascript as the main Language.Which is handling the logic and evaluations.

 <img src="img/image1.png" alt="image for the calculator">